anttisalonen/progbook/rst/cpu.rst

 | 1 | 1 | 1 |
 +---+---+---+

-Here, the inputs are labeled 'A' and 'B'.
-The output is labeled 'X'.
+Here, the inputs are labelled 'A' and 'B'.
+The output is labelled 'X'.
 The output is 1 only when both A and B are 1 and 0 otherwise, hence the name AND-gate.

 The logic gates can be shown in a diagram as well.
 Here's what the AND-gate would look like in a diagram: